-The Dell PowerVault LTO4-120 tape drive is a 3Gb SAS device with a burst transfer rate of 300 MB per second.
-We recommend that a dedicated SAS host bus adapter is used for this tape drive.
+The Dell PowerVault LTO4-120HH tape drive is a 3 Gb SAS device with a burst transfer rate of 300 MB per second.
+It is recommended that you use a dedicated SAS host bus adapter for this tape drive.

 Mounting Bay